alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 In particular, EPSRC stated it did not expect a dataset to be retained if no interest has been shown in it for a period 10 years (Expectation VII).

-These considerations are all important in the wider movement to improve quality and transparancy, increase efficency, and widen the opportunities for academic research through data sharing.
+These considerations are all important in the wider movement to improve quality and transparency, increase efficiency, and widen the opportunities for academic research through data sharing.
 Narrative accounts of high-impact data sharing and re-use can be used to advocate cultural change.
 Meanwhile, data metrics may be used to incentivise data sharing within a framework of professional advancement and reward that recognizes data as a fundamental research output [@ke2013vrd].